-Hong Kong has reported a budget deficit of HK$257.6 billion for the 2021-22 fiscal year, a significant turnaround from the original estimate of a deficit of HK$101.6 billion.
+The Financial Secretary has forecasted a budget surplus of HK$18.9 billion for the 2021-22 fiscal year, a significant turnaround from the original estimate of a deficit of HK$101.6 billion.
 This is primarily due to an unanticipated increase in land-related and profits tax revenue.
-Despite various one-off pandemic relief measures granted in the past year.
-However, even with this deficit, Hong Kong fiscal reserves remains strong at an estimated HK$902.7 billion as at 31 March 2021.
-This clearly demonstrates the underlying strength of Hong Kong SAR government’s books and economy in general.
+Despite various one-off pandemic relief measures granted during the year, Hong Kong’s fiscal reserves remain strong at an estimated HK$946.7 billion as at 31 March 2022.
+This underlines the strong position of the Hong Kong SAR government’s books and resilience of the Hong Kong economy.

-With the outbreak of the fifth wave of the pandemic, the government’s budget (the “Budget”) will continue to provide much needed assistance those affected by the ongoing COVID-19 pandemic.
-We are pleased to see that the government has adopted our proposed measure of issuing electronic consumption vouchers to Hong Kong permanent residents.
-We believe this will be an effective and targeted measure to support citizens and businesses in the short term and stimulate local consumption.
+With the outbreak of the fifth wave of the pandemic, the government’s budget (the “Budget”) will provide much needed assistance to citizens and businesses severely affected by the pandemic.
+We are pleased to see that the government has adopted our proposed measure of issuing another round of electronic consumption vouchers to Hong Kong permanent residents and new arrivals.
+We believe this will be an effective measure to support citizens and businesses in the short term and stimulate local consumption.
 The electronic consumption vouchers also promote the development of a digital economy as part of the broader smart city blueprint.

-In summary, this year’s Budget substantially follows past years’ mixed bag of measures and sweeteners to support citizens and businesses during the pandemic, while investing to further improve Hong Kong’s medium to long-term competitiveness.
+In summary, this year’s Budget provides various measures and sweeteners to support citizens and businesses during the pandemic, while investing to further improve Hong Kong’s medium to long-term competitiveness.
 We hope that the government will release the implementation details quickly to help Hong Kong move further along the road to recovery.

 Legislative proposals do not generally become law until their enactment and may be modified by the Legislative Council before enactment.

 It should be noted that the information is presented in summary form and readers are advised to seek professional advice before formulating business decisions.